jessehl/typed-object/README.md

 # typed-object
-A Python class that behaves (and type-checks) like a JavaScript Object.
+A Python class that behaves like a TypeScript Object.

 ## Set-up
 Make sure to add the plugin to MyPy: